Friday, May 14, 2021

-This article was originally published in July 2020, but has been revised and updated to May 2021.
-The accompanying map has also been revised for clarity, but there have been no changes to territorial control since the previous edition.
+This article was originally published in July 2020, but has been revised and updated to October 2023.
+The design of the accompanying map has also been slightly revised, but there were no changes to territorial control between the previous edition and this one except for the reopening of the Gaza fishing zone.

 Click to enlarge.
 Map by Evan Centanni, incorporating base map by Koen Adams of onestopmap.com and data from B'Tselem's interactive mapping project.
 (Contact us for permission to use this map.)

-Israel and Palestine Controlled Areas
+Israel and Palestine Controlled Areas: Before the War

 Note that this is a map of who actually controls what, not of who claims which areas.
 And it's definitely not supposed to imply that any particular party should or shouldn't control any particular area.
 As always, PolGeoNow takes no side in these disputes, and we have done our best to report only the facts.